MatthijsBrem/wheelchair-design-platform/README.md

 The right side of the patch is dedicated to playback speed and direction of the sound; both the direction and pitch are controlled based upon the inputs from python.

 After the pitch has been set, the sound is then again compiled from the samples, hereafter the effects are applied to the sound.

+With the input data of the sensors, several audio effects can be controlled within Pure Data.
+In this example, a highpass and low pass filter are present, a delay is present, the pitch can be controlled within a range and the audio file can be played in reverse.

 # PD & Python communication